Introduction

 -

-AWS Trusted Root CA certificate installed (see step 4).
+Certificates: AWS Trusted Root CA certificate available for upload (Step 1).

 -